vespa-engine/documentation/documentation/Migrating from Elastic Search to Vespa.md

 #### Real Time
 Vespa is an engine for executing and serving computations over large data sets in real time.
 It allows you to write and persist any amount of data, and execute high volumes of queries over the data which typically complete in **tens of milliseconds**.
 This real time serving gives UI friendly response times and instant writes at high volume.

+<a id="the_node_concept"></a>
+####The node concept
+A node in this context is the environment where some Vespa services are running.
+This can be an actual machine like a server in a datacenter, or a laptop for developement and testing of Vespa configuration.
+It can also be a Virtual Machine or a Docker container, so you can run multiple nodes on a single piece of hardware.

+The different Vespa services that run on nodes will mostly communicate with each other via the network.
+This means that all nodes must have an IP address and have network connectivity to all other nodes.
+Both IPv4 and IPv6 protocols are supported.
+Note that the same framework is used even when running the entire Vespa stack on a single node.

 <a id="documents"></a>
 #### Documents

 Vespa models data as *documents*.
 A document have a string identifier, set by the application, unique across all documents.
 A document is a set of key-value pairs.
 A document has a schema (i.e. type), defined in the [search definition](https://docs.vespa.ai/documentation/search-definitions.html).
-Which e.g. can be:
+Which e.g. can look like this:

 ```
 search music {